openstack/mistral/doc/source/terminology/actions.rst

 =======

 A particular instruction associated with a task that needs to be performed once the task runs.
-It can be anything like running a shell script, HTTP request, AMQP message or any signal sent to any system external to Mistral.
+It can be anything like running a shell script, HTTP request or sending a signal to some system external to Mistral.
 Actions can be synchronous or asynchronous.

 In case of synchronous action, Mistral will send a signal to Mistral Executor and will be waiting for the result from Executor.
 Once Executor completes action, it sends the result to Mistral Engine.